Put me right through the ringer

 Everything leading to any early decline

-Can't take this any longer
+Can't teach you any longer

 I'll tell you right now, hate's on the rise